 “alarm that annunciates excessively, unnecessarily, or does not return to normal after the response is taken”.

-Even in the best designed and well managed systems; you will at some point, experience periods when nuisance alarms become a problem during the Operation and Maintenance phases of the alarm management lifecycle (highlighted in the image to the right).
+Even in the best designed and well managed systems; you will at some point, experience periods when nuisance alarms become a problem during the Operation and Maintenance phases of the alarm management lifecycle (highlighted in the image).

 By the very nature of the term, these alarms are perceived as harmless; however, they represent an unnecessary burden to the operator especially during periods of plant upset when the operators' focus is essential.